Sakshi-1234/ECommerce_Task_Updated/README.md

 Also, add very short info for the following to your `README`:

 - Describe all the application functionalities:
-      The web app has the following functionality:
+      -The web app has the following functionality:
         1)It has login page
         2)Users can view the products and add the products to the cart 3)User can view the cart,edit the cart i.e clear cart,reduce items,increase items